jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

 The database also stores assignments and their cells.
 For example, it stores the contents of read-only cells, and autograder tests cells, which get re-inserted into the notebook before the autograde step.
+Cells are stored by the cell ID, which is in the cell metadata (cell metadata is a ipynb-format native concept).
+The autograder step looks at the database and re-inserts data based on the cell ID.

+In the formgrader "manual grading" interface, the instructor can manually grade assignments (after autograding), and these points + comments are added to the database.

 Grades can be exported in csv format.
 You can also build other exporters, which access the database and export somehow - to a file,